OfficeDev/outlook-dev-docs/docs/add-ins/validate-an-identity-token.md

 To validate the token contents, you should check the following.

-- Check the header and verify that:
+- Check the header and verify that the:
-    - The `typ` claim is set to `JWT`.
+    - `typ` claim is set to `JWT`.
-    - The `alg` claim is set to `RS256`.
+    - `alg` claim is set to `RS256`.
-    - The `x5t` claim is present.
+    - `x5t` claim is present.

-- Check the payload and verify that:
+- Check the payload and verify that the:
+    - `amurl` claim inside the `appctx` is set to the location of an authorized token signing key manifest file.
+For example, the expected `amurl` value for Office 365 is https://outlook.office365.com:443/autodiscover/metadata/json/1.
+See the next section [Verify the domain](#verify-the-domain) for additional information.
-    - Check that the current time is between the times specified in the `nbf` and `exp` claims.
+    - Current time is between the times specified in the `nbf` and `exp` claims.
 The `nbf` claim specifies the earliest time that the token is considered valid, and the `exp` claim specifies the expiration time for the token.
 It is recommended to allow for some variation in clock settings between servers.
-    - Check that the `aud` claim is the expected URL for your add-in.
+    - `aud` claim is the expected URL for your add-in.
-    - Check that the `version` claim inside the `appctx` claim is set to `ExIdTok.V1`.
+    - `version` claim inside the `appctx` claim is set to `ExIdTok.V1`.
-    - Check that the `amurl` claim inside the `appctx` is set to an authorized key manifest URL.

 ### Verify the domain